ifedolapoomoniyi/ifedolapoomoniyi/README.md

 - 👋 Hi, I’m @ifedolapoomoniyi
+-    I am a student of ALX Africa, here to change the world one line of code at a time
 - 👀 I’m interested in Javascript, react and potentially typescript
 - 🌱 I’m currently in an ultimate battle with react and react hooks
 - 💞️ I’m looking to collaborate on anything.
 As long as it's frontend.